 "The look goes back to the '20s jazz scene, where everyone was wearing little bobs.
 The French were (and still are) known for this really beautiful hairstyle," says Ryan Forsythe, director and head of education at award-winning UK-based hair salon, Trevor Sorbie.
 "I would say that a French bob is similar to a one-length bob in terms of the cut, but it doesn’t have any heavy layering.
 Instead, it appears more natural and effortless in style."

 While bobs can be high maintenance, this particular version is perfect for those who like easy styling.
 "The only thing that makes the French bob different is that it is styled more naturally," says Ryan, "so when it is blow-dried, the movement is natural."
-The finish is meant to appear rough-dried, not overly styled or straightened, so it works well with curly and wavy hair, too, like this style created by Lisa Velasquez at The Powder Room, LA.
+The finish is meant to appear rough-dried, not overly styled or straightened, so it works well with curly and wavy hair, too, making it the ideal cut for most hair types.

 The one hair product Ryan suggests investing in is Redken Full Effect 04 All-Over Nourishing Mousse, $38.
 "This is brilliant for a style like the French bob.
 Apply it to the hair and blow-dry it through using your fingers.
 It's also very nourishing, so hair looks like it's always in really good condition."